The Girl Who Leapt Through Space

 The Girl Who Leapt Through Space (宇宙をかける少女, Sora o Kakeru Shōjo) is a Japanese anime television series, created and produced by Sunrise.
 Based on the original concept by the Sunrise animation staff, the series is directed by Masakazu Obara and written by Jukki Hanada, overseeing a team of animators noted for their previous work on My-HiME and My-Otome.

 The anime began airing in Japan on the TV Tokyo television network on January 5, 2009.
 The series is set in the far future where humans now live in space colonies orbiting far from Earth.
 A manga adaptation, Sora Kake Girl R, began serialization in the March 2009 issue of Ichijinsha's Comic Rex, and another manga, Sora Kake Girl D, began serialization in the April 2009 issue of ASCII Media Works' Dengeki Daioh.
 A light novel adaptation began serialization in Ichijinsha's Chara Mel in December 2008, and an Internet radio show has also been created.

+Plot

+In the year 311 of the orbital calendar, humanity has migrated to countless colony clusters in space.
+Akiha Shishido encounters a malevolent artificial intelligence, Leopard, who has been installed on a colony.
+She is joined by Inter-Colony-Police officer Itsuki Kannagi, taciturn young girl Honoka Kawai, and a robot-potato, Imoko "Imo-chan" Shishido.